IainMF/Mens_Rights_NZ/Discrimination/discriminatory_laws.md

 ### Good employer
 The Public Service Act 2020 requires the public service to be good employers.
 A good employer "is an employer who operates an employment policy containing provisions generally accepted as necessary for the fair and proper treatment of employees in all aspects of their employment, including for ... recognition of the employment requirements of women."
 The law assumes that women have different employment requirements from men, but there is no requirement to recognise the employment requirements of men.

-### Searching aviation passengers
-The *Aviation Crimes Act 1972* allows the Police and Customs officers to search passenges or baggage.
-The Act specifes that only females may search female passengers, unless it is using an electronic device.
-Male passengers may be searched by female officers.
-A similar provision is in the *Civil Aviation Act 1990*.

 ## Historically
 Historically, there are many laws that discriminate against men, by giving them harsher punishments, by requiring them to perform additional duties, or by denying them the same protection or privileges granted to women.